Cardiac pacemaker tester, probably English, c.1960

 overall (probe): 160 mm 15 mm,

-- cardiac pacemaker testers, therapeutics (cardiovascular system) cardiac pacemaker testers, therapeutics (cardiovascular system)
+- cardiac pacemaker testers and therapeutics (cardiovascular system) cardiac pacemaker testers and therapeutics (cardiovascular system)

 - St. Georges Hospital (Tooting)